 Brian R.D.
-Smith, QC
+Smith, KC

 Brian Smith is a public policy adviser at Gowling WLG, working in the area of energy and regulatory affairs.
 His combination of business and legal experience is virtually unmatched.